hanenHEDFI/SeleniumJavaTest/README.md

 * To execute this project:
 mvn clean test -DtestngFile=testng.xml : goal used to execute testcases and generate testNG reports ('/test-output/index.html')

-### Note
-There is a manual interaction to bypass the google reKAPTCHA